hazelcast/hazelcast/site/docs/tutorials/cdc/cdc-mysql.md

 [Debezium](https://debezium.io/), which is an open source distributed platform for change data capture.

-Let's see an example, how to process change events from a MySQL database in Jet.
+Let's see an example, how to process change events in Jet, from a MySQL database.

 ## 1. Install Docker